Toddler Biting

 Stephanie,

-Most babies experiment with biting in an exploratory fashion, for instance while nursing or snuggling.
+Most babies experiment with biting in an exploratory fashion, to see what happens, for instance while nursing or snuggling.
 When they learn that the parent's response is "OUCH!" they generally have no further need to explore that path.

-If you get the sense that your little one might be about to bite, it is best to prevent the bite entirely by holding her away from you and saying "You seem very mad.
-You are MAD!"
-Research has shown that simply acknowledging the feelings of pre-verbal little ones this way can not only prevent biting, it can actually end tantrums.
+If you can, prevention is always the best strategy.
+If you get the sense that your little one might be about to bite, hold her away from you and saying "You are MAD but no biting!
+Biting hurts."
+Research has shown that simply acknowledging the feelings of pre-verbal little ones can not only prevent biting, it can actually end tantrums.
+Given that receptive language is many months ahead of expressive language, she will probably understand you.

 Most kids will stop biting after this.
 If she doesn't, then either: